Home | All Candidates | Arms Trade Treaty | Arms Sales to Saudi Coalition | Firearms Export Oversight

 Born in 1974, Julián Castro graduated with a B.A. from Stanford University in 1996 and a J.D. from Harvard in 2000.
 He was elected to the city council of his hometown, San Antonio, in 2001, and successfully ran for mayor in 2009.
 During some of the intervening years he ran a law practice.
-In 2014 he was appointed Secretary of Housing and Urban Development under the Obama administration, serving until 2017.
+In 2014 he resigned his mayoral position when he was appointed Secretary of Housing and Urban Development under the Obama administration, serving until 2017.

 Arms Trade Treaty